Best Brands College 2026

 Time: 10:40 – 11:10 am

-What makes a brand a Best Brand?
-Three of this year’s top 10 brands – Coca-Cola, Weber-Stephen and McDonald’s – will be taking to the stage to provide insights.
-The marketing specialists will outline what makes their brands strong today, as well as the principles that contribute to relevance, community and growth.
-This will be followed by a lively discussion with sharp theories, precise questions, clear answers and plenty of opportunities for input from the audience.
-And at the end you will take away tangible lessons and useful input that can be applied directly to your own roadmap.
+What made a brand a Best Brand?
+Three of this year’s top 10 brands – Coca-Cola, Weber-Stephen and McDonald’s – took to the stage to provide insights.
+The marketing specialists outlined what made their brands strong, as well as the principles that contributed to relevance, community and growth.
+This was followed by a lively discussion with sharp theories, precise questions, clear answers and plenty of opportunities for input from the audience.
+And at the end you took away tangible lessons and useful input that could be applied directly to your own roadmap.

 Speaker: Ramona Jaeckle, Brand Manager at the Handelsblatt Media Group